genenetwork/gn-docs/features/index.md

 6. Phenome-wide association mapping: Getting at pleiotropy
 7. Bayesian Network Webserver in GN
 8. Collections and sharing
-9. Mutlifamily and multispecies data comparison and integration
+9. Multifamily and multispecies data comparison and integration
 10. Connecting other services, such as Webgestalt, GeneWeaver
 11. Upload, review and edit data
 12. Experimental design and power calculations